ssyz/UNI-frontend-Android/README.md

 # UNI-frontend-Android
-U N I app for HackATL
+U N I app for HackATL<br />
-Experimenting with graphical user interfaces, new instances and button actions.
+Experimenting with graphical user interfaces, new instances and various button actions.